 Whereas HDD cost is about 3 to 6 rupees per GB based on brand, quality, and speed.
 1TB HDD price generally in India is about Rs 3500 for internal use of notebook or desktop.

 As COVID-19 lockdown has gone and markets are returning to their normal business, the SSD rates are also reduced.
 You can get a 500 GB NVMe SSD at 5200 Rupees in INDIA, which cost you around 9000 Rs previously.
 Check out the new SSD additions at Amazon.

-As you know, HDD has rotating components, and your electricity consumption will reduce to nearly 70% when you change to SSDs from hard drives.
-In my personal experience, I can tell you that after the installation of SSD from the notebook, the backup has gone to 7hrs for nearly from 4 hours.
+As you know, HDD has rotating components, and your electricity consumption will reduce to nearly 70% when you shift to SSDs from hard drives.
+In my personal experience, I can tell you that after I installed SSD in my notebook(It had HDD originally for storage and it still has the HDD but as the secondary storage), the backup has gone to 7hrs from nearly 4 hours.